 Scope of Current Data Collection

 We have identified and retrieved over 1,500 eligible survey-years of data from public and private sources.
-The list of these surveys—including data on country, time, representativeness, assessment method, and sample demographics for each—will be available in Summer 2020.
+The list of these surveys—including data on country, time, representativeness, assessment method, and sample demographics for each—will be made available on a rolling basis.